ANNIEsoft/ToolAnalysis/UserTools/ANNIEEventBuilder/README.md

 MRDDataDecoder, TriggerDataDecoder, PMTDataDecoder tools and pairs the data into ANNIEEvent BoostStores based on timestamps.

+The ANNIEEventBuilder has three key structs used throughout the event building process.

+Struct TimeStream;
+This struct holds vector of timestamps for each datastream (MRD, PMT, and CTC).
+Entries in the vectors are ordered chronologically (earliest time at the first index).
+These timestreams are used to pair data from each timestream for building into an ANNIEEvent.

+Struct Orphanage;
+This struct holds either PMT timestamps associated with PMT data that never finished building all of it's waveforms (maybe data was lost due to a FIFO overflow) or data from all three streams that was never successfully paired for building an ANNIEEvent.
+Currently, these timestamps are used to delete orphans.
+Eventually, more sophisticated logic for attempting to merge Orphans together is needed.

+Struct MRDEventMaps;
+This struct holds all the maps that are accessed from the CStores built by the MRDDataDecoder tool.
+Each contain key-value pairs where the key is the MRD timestamp and the value is the data of interest (hit information, if the event has a beam or cosmic loopback hit, and the MRDTriggerType).

 ##BuildTypes Tank and MRD are simple.
 They take any fully built Tank and MRD data and push them into ANNIEEvents.##

 ##TankAndMRD and TankAndMRDAndCTC BuildTypes are a bit more complex.##

-TankAndMRD: Timestamps in the Tank and MRD data streams are paired together if they are within a tolerance set in the configurables (placed into the BeamTankMRDPairs map; see the PairTankPMTAndMRDTriggers() method).
+TankAndMRD: Timestamps in the Tank and MRD data streams are paired together if they are within a tolerance set in the configurables.
+Pairs are placed into the BeamTankMRDPairs map; see the PairTankPMTAndMRDTriggers() method.
 Tank PMT waveforms and MRD paddle hit info. related to these pairs are then pushed into ANNIEEvent BoostStores.

+TankAndMRDAndCTC:
+First, MRD data with a cosmic hit are paired with CTC timestamps containing the CR trigger word (hard-coded as 35+1; see PairCTCCosmicPairs() method) and added to the BuildMap for event building.
+Then,
-TankAndMRDAndCTC: CTC timestamps are individually paired with the Tank and MRD data stream timestamps using the time tolerances set in the configurables (see the MergeStreams() method).
+CTC timestamps are individually paired with the Tank and MRD data stream timestamps using the time tolerances set in the configurables (see the MergeStreams() method).
-If a CTC timestamp pairs with BOTH a Tank and MRD timestamp, the CTC/PMT/MRD data are all combined into a single ANNIEEvent BoostStore.
+If a CTC timestamp pairs with BOTH a Tank and MRD timestamp or a Tank timestamp alone, the CTC/PMT/MRD data are all put into the BuildMap object.
+The BuildMap object is then used to combine paired timestamps and associated data into a single ANNIEEvent BoostStore.

 ## Data
 Describe any data formats ANNIEEventBuilder creates, destroys, changes, or analyzes.
 E.G.

 See the ANNIEEventBuilder.h header file for comments on the maps used/modified in the ANNIEEventBuilder tool.

-ANNIEEventBuilder outputs

 ## Configuration